dotlang/language/README.md

 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - If name of a function argument starts with a single udnerscore, it is optional.
 If caller does not provide a value for it, it will be undefined.
 You can check this with: `if ( missing _arg)`.
 - You can prefix function body with `cached` so runtime will cache output per input set and handle memory usage, cache clearing and ...: `func risk_markup(c: Contract)->float cached { //a lot of calculations; return result; }`
+- Note that cached is not part of the type of the function.
+- Functions are not allowed to change (directly or indirectly) any of their inputs.
+They can only change their local variables + return value.

 ###Variables